didemolcer/information-quality-assessment/README.md

 <p>This subdirectory contains detailed information about our process of selection of websites and employed methodology (process.md).</p>
 <p>It contains description of all textual features and information of how they are calculated (description of textual features.md).</p>
 <p>In addition, it contains all selected terms from ADA and their weirdness scores (list of content-based features.md).</p>
-<p>The difference between low- and high-quality websites are given with some examples from three different websites (Comparison of high- and low-quality websites.pdf) </p>
 <p></p>

 <h3>code/</h3>